-documents as PDFs but will accept documents as Word documents.
+Unless an exception under the NLRB's regulations applies, all documents must be filed electronically.
+The NLRB encourages users to file all briefs, pleadings, and nonevidentiary documents as PDFs but will accept documents as Word documents.
 Evidentiary documents should be submitted in their native format.
 The NLRB currently accepts documents in .doc, .docx, .pdf, .txt, .xls, .xlsx, .csv, .wav, .mp3, .jpg, .jpeg, .png, .tif, .bmp, .mpg, or .html formats, but must be less than 100 megabytes.
 Media files can be submitted in .mp4, .mov, .avi, .wav, .wmv, .mts, and .m4a formats but must be less than 10 gigabytes.
+All documents must be submitted in a "read only" format.
 All documents must be submitted in a "read only" format.

-The NLRB does not automatically serve electronically filed documents on the other parties, so all filings must also be transmitted to the other parties in the case (email is acceptable).
+The NLRB does not automatically serve electronically filed documents on the other parties, so all filings must also be transmitted to the other parties in the case (email is acceptable).227

 Users designate documents containing sensitive personally identifiable information or are covered by a protective order or under seal, and they are reviewed by staff for redactions.
+228

-Users receive an automatic confirmation email.
+Users receive an automatic confirmation email.229

-Users are responsible for ensuring submitted files do not contain viruses.
+Users are responsible for ensuring submitted files do not contain viruses.230

-The NLRB has an online portal, called My Account Portal, that allows users to view cases to which they are a party, electronically file documents in those cases, and view a history of electronic filing.
-Users may gain access using a login.gov identity but also must accept terms and conditions including that electronic filings should not contain sensitive personally identifiable information and that "under seal" documents be identified as such.
-The user is then granted access to his or her cases, which are tied to a unique identifier.
-This allows employees who work for an attorney to submit filings on his or her behalf.
+The NLRB has an online portal, called My Account Portal, that allows users to view cases to which they are a party, electronically file documents in those cases, and view a history of electronic filing.231 Users may gain access using a login.gov identity but also must accept terms and conditions including that electronic filings should not contain sensitive personally identifiable